 This fantastic road-trip guidebook for overlanders with some of the best off-roads in Georgia.
 We haven’t seen this book yet but have used Oun Travela’s Explore Kyrgyzstan.
 On their website you will now also find Explore Georgia; The Best Off-Road Routes.

-Sign up for our newsletter and receive an occasional email with news, updates, and the best bits from the blog.
+Sign up for our newsletter and receive occasional emails with news, updates, and the best bits from the blog.

 Interested?
 Pin it to your Pinterest Travel Boards